jma1ice/newsletterr/readme.md

 ## Upcoming Changes

 ### v0.9.16
+* Fix everywhere days and # of items is hardcoded
+* Test api button
+* mjml?
+* syncerr button?
 * Find email size regulations, warn on too big | reduce image size to better fall with regulations
 * Look into email formatting across email clients
 * Make clickable posters for available recommendations to take users to Plex to watch